VICE-Team/svn-mirror/vice/doc/readmes/Readme-BeOS.txt

 TODO
 ----------
-- Some user interfaces for the settings are missing; some machine specific setting are missing; use commandline options or edit the vice.ini.
+- Some user interfaces for the settings may still be missing; some machine specific setting may be missing; use commandline options or edit the vice.ini.
+- DirectWindow mode is untested/unavailable on newer versions of Haiku.
+It is known to be unsupported by older versions of Haiku.
 - Fullsrceen mode is needed.

 FEEDBACK